GoodCryptoApp/market-data-feed/README.md

 # CRYPTTO Real-time Market Data Feed

-Our consolidated feed provides real time normalized trade data from major crypto exchanges for free.
+Our consolidated feed provides real time normalized trade data from major crypto exchanges **for free**.
 We do not aggregate or conflate trade data in any way, only normalize the protocols and publish the data to subscribers.
 At the moment we provide access to real time trade information for all pairs listed on GDAX, Gemini, Bitstamp, Bitfinex, Poloniex, and Quoinex.
 Bitmex, OKEX, and Binance to be added soon with others to follow.

 CRYPTTO is developing a quantitative crypto trading platform, providing users access to fully automated trading strategies and low-latency intelligent execution across major exchanges.
 To find out more, please, visit our website at https://cryptto.io.